 Ensuring Children Don’t Go Hungry on Weekends

 The Weekend Power Pack program sends backpacks of food, known as Power Packs, home with students on Fridays to meet the nutritional needs of Fauquier County children who have been identified as at risk of hunger on weekends.
 Each bag contains enough food to feed a family of four for the weekend, providing hunger relief beyond just the individual child.
 We also ensure that children are sent home with enough food to cover each day missed from school during Thanksgiving, Christmas, Spring break, and all 3-day weekends.
 We provide an abundance of Snow Day Kits to our schools.
 These kits contained food that can be sent home in anticipation of weather related cancellations.
-Weekend Power Pack currently sends home 135 power packs per week and we are in 15 out of 20 schools in Fauquier County.
+During the 2017-2018 school year, Weekend Power Pack sent home 220 power packs per week to 15 of Fauquier County’s 20 public schools.
+We also provided ‘snack packs’ each week to all 139 students in the Headstart program.

-We are happy to announce that we will be including Headstart in our program for the 2017-2018 school year!
-This is an additional 139 students each week.
+We are happy to announce that we will be sending home fully loaded ‘power packs’ to Fauquier County’s Headstart program for the 2018-2019 school year!

 What’s Inside a Power Pack?

 Power Packs contain family-sized portions of breakfast, lunch, and dinner along with a few snacks.
-Examples of what you might find in a Power Pack include cereal, peanut butter, granola bars, an orange or apple, and other healthy options.
+Examples of what you might find in a Power Pack include cereal, peanut butter, spaghetti noodles and sauce, granola bars, two pieces of fresh fruit, and other healthy options.
 We attempt to vary the foods each week.

 You can help children in Fauquier County receive the proper nutrition they need.
 If you or your company are interested in sponsoring a weekly power pack, please contact us at email@example.com.
 You can help us by making a donation to the Power Pack program.
 Each power pack costs approximately $6 to send home on a weekly basis.